f-mb/f-mb.github.io/README.md

 RedLight
 ========

-RedLight is a responsive HTML5, CSS3, JS theme.
+RedLight is a responsive theme using HTML5, CSS3, JS.

 **Current version:** 0.2 (2013-10-26)